SystemsApproach/security/systems.rst

 9.3 IP Security (IPsec)
 -------------------------

 One of the earliest efforts to integrate security into the Internet sits at the IP layer.
 Support for IPsec, as the architecture is called, is optional in IPv4 but mandatory in IPv6.
-Indeed, better security was one of the stated goals of IPv6, although it turned out that the central ideas could also be retrofitted into IPv4 .
+Indeed, better security was one of the stated goals of IPv6, although it turned out that the central ideas could also be retrofitted into IPv4.
+It's also noteworthy that while the original intent was for IPsec to be part securing the network infrastructrue (as discussed in the previous chapter), today IPsec is most commonly used to implement secure tunnels running on top of the public IP substrate.
+These tunnels are often part of a Virtual Private Network (VPN), for example, connecting a remote user to their "home" enterprise.

 IPsec is really a framework (as opposed to a single protocol or system) for providing a broad set of security services discussed throughout this